 Diamonds: all diamonds purchased by Chopard are compliant with the Kimberley Process Certification Scheme (KPCS).
-We require our suppliers to comply with the 'System of Warranties', a continuation of the KPCS that applies to polished diamonds.
-The compliance with this written warranty on our suppliers' diamond's invoices is regularly monitored.
-We also require all our diamonds' suppliers to be RJC Code of Practices (COP) certified.
+The Maison requires its diamond suppliers to comply with the 'System of Warranties', a continuation of the KPCS that applies to polished diamonds.
+The compliance with this written warranty on its suppliers' diamond's invoices is regularly monitored.
+Chopard also requires all its diamonds' suppliers to be RJC Code of Practices (COP) certified.

-Coloured Gemstones: we require our coloured gemstones' suppliers to provide relevant information (origin, treatments, etc.) on their invoices.
-We require our suppliers, with priority given to suppliers of sapphires, rubies, and emeralds, to register on the Gemstones and Jewellery Community Platform, to assess and report to us on their own supply chain due diligence practices.
+Coloured Gemstones: Chopard requires its coloured gemstones' suppliers to provide relevant information (origin, treatments, etc.) on their invoices.
+Hence, the Maison requires its suppliers, with priority given to suppliers of sapphires, rubies, and emeralds, to register on the Gemstones and Jewellery Community Platform, to assess and report on their own supply chain due diligence practices.
+Since 2022, Chopard also requests its gemstone's suppliers to become RJC COP certified within 2 years.